 Therefore, while you’ll certainly get better at taking Apple Watch screenshots with practice, you may want to try removing the watch from your wrist before attempting to take the screenshot, as holding it with both hands makes the process much easier.

 3. Find Your Apple Watch Screenshots

 Once your screenshot is taken, head over to your iPhone.
 You’ll find any Apple Watch screenshots conveniently located in your iOS photo library, where you can easily share them or send them to another application on your iPhone, iPad, or Mac for annotation and processing.

-The one downside that you’re sure to notice is that Apple Watch screenshots are relatively low resolution, thanks to the device’s small 38mm or 42mm display, and they’ll look quite fuzzy or blurry on your high resolution iPhone or Mac display.
-There’s no good solution to this limitation until Apple releases a future Watch with higher resolution display, but the screenshots produced via this method are still quite serviceable if you keep them near their original size.
+The one downside that you’re sure to notice is that Apple Watch screenshots are relatively low resolution, thanks to the device’s small 40mm or 44mm display, and they’ll look quite fuzzy or blurry on your high-resolution iPhone or Mac display.
+There’s no good solution to this limitation until Apple releases a future Watch with a higher resolution display, but the screenshots produced via this method are still quite serviceable if you keep them near their original size.